mikestagney/sorting-tool/README.md

 ### How to Run

 The app can run with or without command line arguments.
+Default options are natural sorting and word datatype.

 Parses 4 arguments: -sortingType, -dataType, -inputFile and -outputFile

--access: authorization server path.
-The default value is https://accounts.spotify.com

--resource: API server path.
-The default value is https://api.spotify.com

--page: number of entries shown on a page.
-The default value is 5.
+-sortingType: 3 data types allowed - long, line or word

+-dataType: defines the sorting type, either natural or byCount

+-inputFile: filename to read the input data

+-outputFile: filename to print the results, any error messages are output to the console

 ### Sample input and output: